NormalNed/ToontownStride/README.md

 ```

 ### Installing "our" Panda 3D
-We use a version of Astron Panda3D that is upstream code frrom the main repo.
+We use a version of Astron Panda3D that is upstream code from the main repo.
 To set it up follow these instructions

 ```bash
 git clone https://github.com/NormalNed/panda3d.git